Pregabalin works in different ways:

 Pregnancy and breastfeeding

-There is no clear evidence that pregabalin is harmful to an unborn baby but for safety you're usually only advised to take it in pregnancy if the benefits outweigh the risks.
+There is no clear evidence that pregabalin is harmful to your baby, but you'll usually only be advised to take it in pregnancy if the benefits outweigh the risks.

-If you take pregabalin for epilepsy and become pregnant, do not stop the medicine without talking to your doctor first.
-It's very important that epilepsy is treated during pregnancy as seizures can harm you and your unborn baby.
+If you take pregabalin and become pregnant, do not stop taking the medicine without talking to your doctor first.
+If you take pregabalin for epilepsy, it is particularly important that this is well treated during pregnancy, as seizures can harm you and your baby.

 If you take pregabalin around the time of giving birth, your baby may need extra monitoring for a few days after they're born.
 This is because they may have pregabalin withdrawal symptoms.

 If your doctor or health visitor says your baby is healthy, you can take pregabalin while breastfeeding.
 It's important to keep taking pregabalin to keep you well.